BDF(LEGAL) - BOARD INTERNAL ORGANIZATION: CITIZEN ADVISORY COMMITTEES

 In addition to its other duties, the SHAC shall submit to the board, at least annually, a written report that includes:

-Any SHAC recommendation concerning a district's health education curriculum and instruction or related matters that the SHAC has not previously submitted to the board;
+- Any SHAC recommendation concerning the district's health education curriculum and instruction or related matters that the SHAC has not previously submitted to the board;

-Any suggested modification to a SHAC recommendation previously submitted to the board; and
+- Any suggested modification to a SHAC recommendation previously submitted to the board;

-A detailed explanation of the SHAC's activities during the period between the date of the current report and the date of the last prior written report.
+- A detailed explanation of the SHAC's activities during the period between the date of the current report and the date of the last prior written report; and

 Education Code 28.004(m)